-Campuses should continue to update the response to the "HS Requirements" field and enter the student's GPA and graduation date in the reason field if they have updated information regarding a student's HS Requirements status until the CBS Eligibility Checker (formerly named 'Cruncher') has been updated.
-The system will note which individual and which institution changed the response and all campuses will be able to view and accept the data as valid.
+Campuses should override the response to the "HS Grad Year" for students who graduated from a public or private Washington high school by entering the student's graduation date if they have an official or unofficial high school transcript.
+In the reason field, indicate how that information is known.
+The system will note which individual, and which institution, changed the response, and all campuses will be able to view and accept the data as valid.
 Campuses must retain this documentation for the standard record retention period.